Topl/daml-on-topl/README.md

 ### 1. Environment

-To run the daml-topl-lib, the DAML SDK (version >  2.3.2) must be installed on your system.
+To run the daml-bifrost-module, the DAML SDK (version >  2.3.2) must be installed on your system.
 The Java app is a mixed Java and Scala project, that uses Maven as the build tool.
 You need Maven installed to compile and execute the various targets.

 ### 2. Compile